-The HECM option is often viewed as the most desirable because it is regulated by the federal government and lenders must follow struct guidelines.
-For example, as of December 15, 2022, new protections are offered to borrowers with HECM mortgages who have been impacted by COVID-19 and fallen behind in property taxes.
+The HECM option is often viewed as the most desirable because it is regulated by the federal government, and lenders must follow strict guidelines.
+For example, as of December 15, 2022, new protections were offered to borrowers with HECM mortgages who were impacted by COVID-19 and had fallen behind in property taxes.

 However, the FHA sets a ceiling on the amount that can be borrowed against a single-family house, which is determined on a county-by-county basis.
 The HECM FHA mortgage limit on the amount a homeowner can borrow is $1,089,300 as of the calendar year 2023.
 Borrowers looking for a higher loan amount must look to the private reverse mortgage market, which imposes no loan limits.

 As with any other mortgage transaction, there are fees and expenses.
 You can often pay for these costs by financing them and having them come out of the loan proceeds.
 While this means you don’t have to pay for these out of pocket, it does reduce how much you receive.